princefishthrower/gatsby-typescript-netlify-stripe-fauna/README.md

 2. Next to each tier that is not yet unlocked is a pair of buttons, one for the monthly subscription to that tier, and the other to that annual subscription of that tier.

-## Other Notes
+# Other Notes

-This boilerplate has no styles.
+This boilerplate has absolutely no styling!
 That's the point.
 It's a boilerplate. :joy: Enjoy styling it anyway you want!

+# Credit Where Credit is Due

 This blog is a heavily refactored version of the ["Subscription Management in Jamstack Apps" tutorial](https://github.com/stripe-samples/netlify-stripe-subscriptions) from Netlify itself.
 All credit to Jason Lengstorf and Thor 雷神.